-- Since October 15 all staff, including volunteers, must have received at least one dose of COVID vaccine, unless medically exempt, and must have provided proof of their vaccination status - All customers and all staff must wear facemasks unless legally exempt

-- All retail stores must now use the Services Victoria app (QR code) to record all staff and customer details, even if in the shop for less than 15 minutes. - UCA Op Shops, as church workplaces, are required to complete sections A and B of the Recovery Action Plan Checklist to ensure that they are Covid-complient and a copy sent to elnura. dulakovic@victas.uca.org.au - Gloves should be worn when handling cash and any donated goods. - Donated goods should be received contactless where possible.
-Donations should be stored in a location where workers won't have contact with them for a period of up to 72 hours.
+- All staff, including volunteers, must be double-vaccinated, unless medically exempt, and must have provided proof of their vaccination status. - All customers and all staff must wear facemasks unless legally exempt - All retail stores must now use the Services Victoria app (QR code) to record all staff and customer details, even if in the shop for less than 15 minutes. - UCA Op Shops, as church workplaces, are required to complete sections A and B of the Recovery Action Plan Checklist to ensure that they are Covid-complient and a copy sent to elnura. dulakovic@victas.uca.org.au - Failure to comply with all current COVID restrictions and requirements, including those above, may incur substantial fines if compliance audited by Health officials. - Gloves should be worn when handling cash and any donated goods. - Donated goods should be received contactless where possible.
 All items should be cleaned in line with COVID cleaning practices as soon as practical.
 Hands should be washed regularly whilst, and immediately after, handling any donated items.
 It is also recommended that WARNING signs should be displayed to ensure all staff and volunteers adhere to these precautions.